shawon-kanji/datadog-observability-playground/packages/cdk/README.md

 **Storage & Logging**:
 - ECR repository for Docker images
+- FireLens with Fluent Bit for direct log forwarding to Datadog
-- CloudWatch log groups (7-day retention)
+- CloudWatch log groups (7-day retention) for FireLens and infrastructure logs

 **Security**:
 - Secrets Manager for Datadog API key